(parents of Joan Gaffey):

 as " hatter".

-However, there's an intriguing entry in the NSW death certificate of Daniel Gaffey's son, another Daniel: his fathers's occupation was given as " hatter".
+There's an intriguing entry in the NSW death certificate of Daniel Gaffey's son, another Daniel: his fathers's occupation was given as " hatter".

 Surviving records of the time suggest that if the Gaffey